samking/learn-bash/README.md

 languages, this workshop won't assume much prior knowledge.
 We'll go through language constructs like control flow, parameter passing, and scope as well as standards, style, and testing.

+Each directory will have a README and some scripts.
+Please read through everything -- don't just execute the files, or you'll miss the comments.